 Quaternions provide an elegant alternative.
 A quaternion can be thought of as a collection of 4 numbers that describe orientation.
 Attitude can be represented by a single quaternion, and manipulated using operations between quaternions and vectors.
 Quaternions have a reputation for being unintuitive, but when though of as mapping directly to orientation or rotation, they're straightforward to use.
 Our article on them summarizes how to use them for practical purposes, like representing attitude.

 We can combine IMU and magnetometer data with GPS, for even more accurate data.
 GPS readings have a comparatively slow update rate, and GPS units use a lot of power.
 Their advantage is in very accurate position and velocity data.
 By fusing this with other readings, we can refine our AHRS solution further, in addition to providing accurate location and altitude information.
+This can be used, for example, to estimate heading in fixed-wing aircraft.

 Given we have control over drones - either directly by manual control inputs, or through an autopilot system, we have more information available than sensor readings alone.
 Pause for a second, and consider how you might use this information to improve the above filters.
 (EKF implementations may include control inputs already, which is an advantage we glossed over above).